 - Biomimetic 3D nanofibrous scaffold/MSCs composites for bonegraft applications - project with NUS Bioengineering Department and Stanford University (NMRC Grant)- Co-PIs Associate Professor Casey Chan, Dr Kevin Lee.

-- Cross-Faculty Research Group specializing in the development of new and improved bioactive implant materials, and their interactions with bone and stem cells- PI Assistant Professor Wilson Wang.
+- Cross-Faculty Research Group specializing in the development of new and improved bioactive implant materials, and their interactions with bone and stem cells- PI A/Prof Wilson Wang.